INGV/RESTORE/README.md

 <angela.stallone@ingv.it>

-This project has been founded by the Seismic Hazard Center (Centro di Pericolosità Sismica, CPS, at the Istituto Nazionale di Geosica e Vulcanologia, INGV)
+This project has been founded by the Seismic Hazard Center (Centro di Pericolosità Sismica, CPS, at the Istituto Nazionale di Geofisica e Vulcanologia, INGV)

 !!!
 Latest revision: November, 2020 !!!